 This lawsuit, as well as others filed by New York and other government agencies, come at a time when the Trump administration is backing away from promises of a flavor ban.
 The White House, facing pressure from those who use e-cigarettes and from e-cigarette companies, has cited that they do not want people to lose their jobs.

 It is clear that the battle against e-cigarette companies is just heating up.
 If past lawsuits against big tobacco companies are any indication, e-cigarette manufacturers could be in for some major financial headaches soon.
-Don’t hesitate to contact our e-cig lawsuit attorneys to learn more.
+Don’t hesitate to contact our Orange County personal injury lawyers to learn more.